kkga/kkga/notes/kak-sessions.md

 Most of the time, I ended up having multiple Kakoune windows editing related files in separate, disconnected sessions, because I forgot creating a single session for the project upfront.
-This makes navigating between buffers frustrating as.
+This makes navigating buffers and overall workflow frustrating.

 As a solution, I've been using the following wrapper script (`kaks`) as a global `EDITOR` value in shell.
 It automates session handling based on where it's